DIYtechie/bluetooth-bridge-bang-olufsen-remotes/README.md

 - **`homeassistant_services: true` must be enabled**
   - Required to emit Home Assistant events from the device firmware

+### The bluetooth MAC adress of your remote
+To find a Bluetooth remote’s MAC address on a Mac, first pair the remote with your Mac.
+Then open System Information (Option-click the Apple menu → System Information), go to Bluetooth, locate the remote in the device list, and read the Address field—this is the remote’s MAC address.
+Afterwards, remove it by choosing Forget This Device for the remote in Bluetooth settings.

+On Windows PC, pair the remote, then open Control Panel → Devices and Printers, right-click the device → Properties and look for Bluetooth address (or similar).

+On Android, pair the remote, then go to Settings → Connected devices / Bluetooth, tap the gear/info icon next to the device, and look for the device address (if shown); if it isn’t displayed in the Bluetooth UI, you can typically see it using a Bluetooth scanner app that lists paired devices and their addresses.

 ## Installation (ESPHome external_components)